zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 ### Quick start

-If a complete benchmark run should be performed and no data were generated previously, this is the command which should be executed to do a BigBench run:
+If a complete benchmark run should be performed and no data were generated previously, this is the command which should be executed:

 ```
 "$INSTALL_DIR/scripts/bigBench runBenchmark -m <number of map tasks for data generation> -f <scale factor of dataset> -s <number of parallel streams in the throughput test>